7uHeng/ProOOD/docs/dataset.md

 ./tools/dist_test.sh projects/configs/sgn/proood-ood-stu.py ./path/to/ckpts.pth 4
 ```

-These configs set `ood_flag=True` in the model head and use the corresponding OOD test datasets to compute uncertainty-based OOD detection metrics.
+These configs set `ood_flag=True` in the model head and use the corresponding OOD test datasets to compute OOD detection metrics.